imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/packages-modules.md

 }
 ```

-If you change `package main` to something else (like `package utils`), Go will not generate an executable for it.
+If we change `package main` to something else (like `package utils`), Go will not generate an executable for it.
 It will be a reusable library.

 ## `func main()`